LarsJaud/ToDoListApp/README.md

 # ToDoListApp

-ToDoListApp is a simple and efficient iOS app for managing your daily tasks.
+is a simple and efficient iOS app for managing your daily tasks.

 ---